 Sexually Transmitted Infections

-The USPSTF recommends screening for syphilis infection in persons who are at increased risk for infection.
+The USPSTF recommends behavioral counseling for all sexually active adolescents and for adults who are at increased risk for sexually transmitted infections.

 Family physicians can prevent congenital syphilis by following national screening guidelines; taking accurate, detailed sexual histories; providing evidence-based interventions to people who use injection drugs; and advocating to reduce structural barriers to care.

 Rates of primary, secondary, and congenital syphilis are increasing in the United States, and reversing this trend requires renewed vigilance on the part of family physicians.
 Learn how to recognize common signs and symptoms of each stage of syphilis, and find out which patients should be screened and which antibiotic regimens to use in patients allergic to penicillin.

 Genital ulcers are infectious or noninfectious and are located on the vagina, penis, and anorectal or perineal areas, and herpes simpex virus is the most common cause.
 Diagnosis for herpes simplex virus is made through physical examination and observation of the lesions.
 Noninfectious etiologies, including sexual trauma and psoriasis, should be considered.